vijayanajay/st_final/docs/file_structure.md

 - `src/` — Source code for all modules and business logic.
     - `__init__.py` — Ensures the directory is recognized as a Python package.
     - `data_loader.py` — Provides modular, validated, and parameterized access to historical stock data using yfinance.
-Supports column selection (default: ['Open', 'High', 'Low', 'Close', 'Adj Close', 'Volume']), input validation, optional in-memory caching, and structured logging (logging config is not set here; see configs/logging_config.py).
-All test mocks must include 'Adj Close' in the default columns.
+Primary interface is fetch_data which supports column selection, interval parameters, period configuration, cache control, and comprehensive input validation.
+The fetch function is maintained as a backward-compatibility wrapper around fetch_data.
+Features structured logging (logging config is not set here; see configs/logging_config.py).
     - `feature_generator.py` — Provides feature engineering utilities for stock trading strategies.
 The primary interface consists of add_sma, add_price_change_pct_1d, add_volatility_nday, and the generate_features orchestrator, all of which add features directly to DataFrames with robust input validation, error handling, and structured logging.
 The calculate_* functions (e.g., calculate_volatility) are backward-compatibility aliases and not the main API.
 See docs/src/feature_generator.py.md for full API and usage details.
 Regularly audit this description against the module and design.md to ensure accuracy.
     - `config_parser.py` — Utility for loading and validating YAML configuration files.
     - `strategies.py` — Module for implementing trading strategies, including a BaseStrategy class and the generate_sma_crossover_signals function.